dbazile/andsoitcontinues.com/data/markdown/watching-hulu-and-prime-video-in-firefox-on-fedora.md

 ## See a problem?

-Let me know via [GitHub issue](https://github.com/dbazile/bazile.org/issues/new) or hit me up on the Twitters [@spoonchucks](https://twitter.com/spoonchucks).
+Let me know via [GitHub issue](https://github.com/dbazile/bazile.org/issues/new).

 ## Update for Fedora 31 (2020-01-07)